Introduction

 You're Going to Love Stirling

 With a population of 33,012, Stirling is a must-see destination in Scotland, United Kingdom.
-It is among the most popular tourist destinations in the country.
-Stirling deserves at least 2 full days for you to see its main sights.
+It is one of the most popular cities to visit in the country.
+We recommend you stay at least 4 days in order to fully appreciate everything Stirling has to offer.

 Where to Eat in Stirling

-If you’re looking for affordable options, The Allan Park (20 Allan Park) and The Grill Room - Hotel Colessio (33 Spittal Street) are great picks.
+If you’re looking for affordable options, The Allan Park (20 Allan Park) and La Cucina (64 Henderson Street) are great picks.

 When to visit Stirling